-9. RELATED PARTY TRANSACTIONS AND BALANCES
+10. RELATED PARTY TRANSACTIONS AND BALANCES

-The Company has a loan with Mark Smith, President, Chief Executive Officer ("CEO") and Executive Chairman of NioCorp (the "Original Smith Loan"), that bears an interest rate of 10%, is secured by the Company's assets pursuant to a concurrently executed general security agreement (the "General Security Agreement") and is subject to both a 2.5% establishment fee and 2.5% prepayment fee.
-The principal amount outstanding under the Original Smith Loan is \$1,000.
+The Company had a loan with Mark Smith, President, Chief Executive Officer ("CEO") and Executive Chairman of NioCorp (the "Original Smith Loan"), that bore an interest rate of 10%, was secured by the Company's assets pursuant to a concurrently executed general security agreement (the "General Security Agreement") and was subject to both a 2.5% establishment fee and 2.5% prepayment fee.
+On December 14, 2020, the maturity date for the Original Smith Loan was extended to December 15, 2021.
+On April 30, 2021, the Company repaid \$1,000 to Mr. Smith to retire all of the outstanding balance of the Original Smith Loan.
+During fiscal year 2021, the Company paid a total of \$272 representing accrued interest through the retirement date.
+Mr. Smith waived the prepayment fee in connection with the retirement of the Original Smith Loan.

-The Company also has a non-revolving credit facility agreement (the "Credit Agreement") in the amount of \$2,000 with Mr. Smith.
-The Credit Agreement bears an interest rate of 10% and drawdowns from the Credit Agreement are subject to a 2.5% establishment fee.
-Amounts outstanding under the Credit Agreement are secured by all of the Company's assets pursuant to the General Security Agreement.
-The Credit Agreement contains financial and non-financial covenants customary for a facility of its size and nature.
-During the year ended June 30, 2018, Mr. Smith advanced an additional \$305 to the Company under the Credit Agreement, and as of June 30, 2018, the principal amount outstanding under the Credit Agreement was \$480.
+The Company has a non-revolving credit facility agreement (the "Smith Credit Agreement") with an original amount of \$2,000 with Mr. Smith.
+The Smith Credit Agreement bears an interest rate of 10% and drawdowns from the Smith Credit Agreement are subject to a 2.5% establishment fee.
+Amounts outstanding under the Smith Credit Agreement are secured by all of the Company's assets pursuant to the General Security Agreement.
+The Smith Credit Agreement contains financial and non-financial covenants customary for a facility of its size and nature.